 Childhaven is an equal opportunity employer that is committed to diversity, inclusion, and equity.
-We are upholding this by recruiting candidates of every race, creed, color, religion, national or ethnic origin, gender or gender identity, age, veteran status, sexual orientation, marital status, disability, and all other historically marginalized and excluded communities other protected status as provided by law.
+We are upholding this by recruiting candidates of every race, creed, color, religion, caste, national or ethnic origin, gender or gender identity, age, veteran status, sexual orientation, marital status, disability, and all other historically marginalized and excluded communities other protected status as provided by law.
 Qualified individuals who bring diverse perspectives to the workplace are highly encouraged to apply!

 We are proud to be a values-driven organization that serves families from diverse communities.
 Our values guide us in the way we treat each other, the decisions we make, and the success we achieve.
 The following are the values guide our work: